Belle Isle (Richmond, Virginia)

 Belle Isle is a 54 acre island in the city of Richmond, Virginia on the James River, and is part of the James River Park System.
 It is accessible to pedestrian and bicycle traffic via a suspension footbridge that runs under the Robert E. Lee Memorial Bridge from the northern shore or via a wooden bridge from the southern shore.
 Except when the water level of the James is high, it is also reachable by foot from the southern shore via easy boulder-hopping.
 From Belle Isle, one can see Hollywood Cemetery, the old Tredegar Iron Works, and Richmond City's skyline.
 There are many bike trails around the island as well as a small cliff used for rock climbing instruction.

 History

-In the 1600s, the area of Richmond, Virginia, was part of the Tsenacommacah, a homeland of the Powhatan people.
+In the 1600s, the area of Richmond, Virginia, was part of the Tsenacommacah, the homeland of the Powhatan.

 Belle Isle was originally known as Broad Rock Island by the English.
 It was first mapped by European John Smith of Jamestown in 1607.
 In the 18th century the island was occupied by a fishery.
 In 1814, the Old Dominion Iron and Nail Company completed a nail factory.
 During the 1860s, the island was inhabited by a village complete with a school, church, and general store.